 When the car is in normal driving conditions (i.e., most if not all of the time), it maintains optimal performance, and as a result the vehicle pumps out unlawful levels of NOx and other pollutants without the driver realising.
 Without passing these tests, the cars would not have been cleared to drive on UK roads and they do not meet the environmental and performance standards promised in the glove compartment handbook.

 The defeat device Vauxhall created is different in its details to what Volkswagen used in the Dieselgate scandal but the effect (and we say, clearly the intention) was broadly the same.
 The VW group has since paid out hundreds of millions of pounds in settlements in the US, Germany and Australia.
-There is also a group litigation against the VW Group in England & Wales where the trial is due to be heard in January 2023 (known as the VW NoX Emissions Group Litigation).
-We intend to apply for a Group Litigation Order (‘GLO’ for short) against Vauxhall, so sign up to ensure you do not miss your chance to receive compensation!

 The premise of a GLO is simple.